 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Huyet have been found, including Hyatt, Huyet, Hyett, Hyat, Hyet, Hytte and others.

-More information is included under the topic Early Huyet Notables in all our PDF Extended History products.
+Another 79 words(6 lines of text) are included under the topic Early Huyet Notables in all our PDF Extended History products.